emilyriehl/yoneda/src/simplicial-hott/13-yoneda-geodesic.rzk.md

             ( ( contra-evid* A a b) ϕ)) x f)
       ( ϕ x (comp-is-pre-∞-category A is-pre-∞-category-A x a a f (id-hom A a))) ( ϕ x f)
-      ( naturality-contravariant-fiberwise-representable-transformation*
+      ( naturality-contravariant-fiberwise-representable-transformation**
-          A is-pre-∞-category-A a b x a (id-hom A a) f ϕ) ( ap
+          A is-pre-∞-category-A a b x a f (id-hom A a) ϕ) ( ap
         ( hom A x a)
         ( hom A x b)